-This species is known as
+This fish is known as

 African Red Snapper and the correct latin name is

 Lutjanus agennes.
-The family that this fish belongs to is called the
+It belongs to the

 Snapper family. (

-e) Origin of this species is
+e) Origin of this fish is

 East Atlantic. (